markpbaggett/utk_dc_content_models/docs/source/contents/3_books_and_pages.rst

 The book typically has these datastreams:

 * **RELS-EXT** explains what the object is and how it relates to other objects in the repository.
 The file is written in RDF XML and always describes its relationships to other digital objects it is a part of.
 * **MODS** contains our descriptive metadata.
-Its relationship to RDF and linked data is described in our `https://utk-mods-to-rdf.readthedocs.io/en/latest/>`_.
+Its relationship to RDF and linked data is described in our `UTK MODS to RDF documentation<https://utk-mods-to-rdf.readthedocs.io/en/latest/>`_.
 * **DC** is generated from our **MODS** on ingest based on a transform we supply.
 It is useful to the current Fedora API but is not significant for migration.
 * **TN** is a thumbnail generated from the first page of a book.
 It is not significant to migration.
 * **PDF** is a PDF generated from all the pages in a book so that we can provide it for download.
 This object is significant.